Reference

 Why it matters: A robust metric that works well even when classes are imbalanced, unlike raw accuracy.

-Read full definition →Artificial General Intelligence (AGI)
+Read the full definition →

-ML FundamentalsA hypothetical "super-AI" that can learn and do any intellectual task a human can do, not just one specific thing.
+A hypothetical "super-AI" that can learn and do any intellectual task a human can do, not just one specific thing.

 A hypothetical AI system with the ability to understand, learn, and apply knowledge across any intellectual task at a level equal to or surpassing human intelligence.
 Unlike narrow AI, AGI would generalize across domains.